gcr07/Priv-Escalation/README.md

 > Whenever finding SSH keys check the known_hosts file to find targets.
 This file contains a list of public keys for all the hosts which the user has connected to in the past and may be useful for lateral movement or to find data on a remote host that can be used to perform privilege escalation on our target.

+ ## Shared Libraries

+ Libraries contain compiled code or other data that developers use to avoid having to re-write the same pieces of code across multiple programs.
+Existen 2 tipos

+ ### Static libraries

+ ### Dynamically linked shared object libraries